Entry Requirements

 Will I go on any trips?

-Things are a little… unusual at the moment.
-In previous years, we go on a range of trips throughout the year to support your studies, and boost your knowledge and understanding of careers in our industry.
+We go on a range of trips throughout the year including free ones to more expensive options.
+We want to support your studies and boost your knowledge and understanding of careers in our industry.

 Past trips include: